skogsbaer/sum-product/sum-product-en.md

 ## Terminology

 Why are these constructs called sums and products?
-One simple argument is about the number of values a sum or product type has.
+One simple illustration uses the number of values a sum or product type has.
 Consider the following Java enumerations:

 ```java